Former Senior Fellows

 Michael Becher is Assistant Professor for Political Science at the IE School of Global and Public Affairs in Madrid.

-He obtained his PhD from Princeton University.
-Before joining IE, he held positions at the Institute for Advanced Study in Toulouse and the University of Konstanz.
 Michael’s main fields of research are in comparative politics and political economy with a focus on the functioning of democracy, the interplay between economic and political inequality, accountability and representation, and political institutions.
+Find out more about Michael.

 Nils-Christian Bormann

 Nils-Christian Bormann is a political scientist in the Department of Philosophy, Politics, and Economics at Witten/Herdecke University.
 He is affiliated with the Identity & Conflict Lab at the University of Pennsylvania.

-After finishing his PhD at ETH Zürich in 2014, he held positions at the University of Exeter and the University of Essex.
+In his research, Nils investigates how we can reduce political instability in the form of civil wars and democratic breakdown.
 At the Cluster, Nils investigated how government coalitions in Indian states affect economic inequality between ethnic groups.
+Find out more about Nils-Christian Bormann on his website

 Peter Thisted Dinesen

-Peter Thisted Dinesen is Professor of Political Science at the University of Copenhagen.
 His work centers on the formation of social and political attitudes.
 A key topic in his work has been to understand the consequences of immigration-induced ethnic diversity for social trust and attitudes towards immigrants.
-He is currently working on a project seeking to understand whether and how local economic inequality, experienced in the neighborhood and other contexts, shapes people’s well-being and social and political beliefs and attitudes.
-In another project, he is examining the phenomenon of identity politics and its potential consequences.

 Peter stayed at the cluster until the end of November 2020.
+Learn more about Peter on his website.

 Aina Gallego